abigaelbousquet/Secret-Santa-Assigner/README.md

 ***This was my first project using Intellij & Maven JavaFX, so my apologies if the formatting is weird.
 Myself and a few JavaFX forums taught me everything I knew about JavaFX at this point.

 ***I am still working on creating a single, universally executable file for this project, stay tuned!
+For now, feel free to watch the screen recording of me using it!

 Thank you for reading!
 Have a wonderful day! :)